rackerlabs/support-how-to/content/cloud-servers/migrate-to-rackspace-from-another-hosting-provider.md

 #### Other methods

 Besides rsync, you can transfer data from an existing server to a Rackspace server in a number of different ways.
 The following methods upload your existing data to Rackspace Cloud Files.
-After the data is uploaded, you can thn download and restore it on your new server.
+After the data is uploaded, you can then download and restore it on your new server.

 -   **Use OpenStack Object Storage (swift)**